Healthcare in Ethiopia: Health human resource development

 Apart from these selected health professionals, overall health professionals to population ratio increased from 0.84 per 1000 in 2010 to 1.5 per 1000 in 2016.
 This is remarkable progress for a 5-year period.
 If the current pace is sustained, Ethiopia will be able to meet the minimum threshold of health professionals to population ratio of 2.3 per 1000 population, the 2025 benchmark set by the World Health Organization (WHO), for Sub-Saharan Africa.

 Health insurance

 A strategy on health Insurance was developed since 2008.
-To increase access to health care and reduce household vulnerability to out of pocket(oop) health expenditure.
+To increase access to health care and reduce household vulnerability to out of pocket health expenditure.